Nungpan Ponpi Luwaopa

+Introduction

+The introduction deals with the mythology of creation to relate the Luwang dynasty prince and the Koubru princess to divine origins.
+The weird events of the death and then the revival of princess Namoinu are magical.
+The appearance of divine personalities in human forms shows the imaginative for any serious estimation of the story by the author.

 Story

 It is a story of love fulfilled after a near tragic event and is, perhaps, unique of its kind.
-Nongban Pombi Luwaoba, the leading character of the same name was a Prince of the Luwang dynasty born of King Nungpan Pamingnapa and Queen Santhong Huimuleima.
+Nungpan Ponpi Luwaopa (ꯅꯨꯡꯄꯥꯟ ꯄꯣꯟꯄꯤ ꯂꯨꯋꯥꯎꯄ), also known as Nungban Pombi Luwaoba (ꯅꯨꯡꯕꯥꯟ ꯄꯣꯝꯕꯤ ꯂꯨꯋꯥꯎꯕ) (the word Nongban denotes the Angom Clan of Meitei, while Nungban denotes the Luwang Clan of Meitei), the leading character of the same name was a Prince of the Luwang dynasty born of King Nungpan Pamingnapa and Queen Santhong Huimuleima.
 He soon grew into manhood and felt lovesick.
 He set out alone to cover the wide world in search of a love to quench the thirst of his heart and was welcomed by the King Koubru when he approached him for a rest.
-There he met the princess, Koubru Namoinu (Lainaotabi) and was instantly smitten with her beauty and had his heart lost to her.
+There he met the princess, Koubaron Namoinu (Lainaotabi) and was instantly smitten with her beauty and had his heart lost to her.
 The princess, formerly the youngest wife of Thongalel, the God of death, who while accompanying her younger brother in law on a sojourn to earth got separated from him and was later adopted by the king as his daughter.
 Returning home hastily, the prince requested his parents to get the princess engaged to him.
 And this was carried out without delay with the offer of choice and the delicious fruit in prickles to the king and the queen.